-Most claims for extended health expenses may be submitted electronically through the Canada Life plan member services website and reimbursement can be deposited directly into your bank account.
-Paper forms can be printed from the Canada Life web site.
+Most claims for extended health expenses may be submitted electronically through the Canada Life Plan Member Services website and reimbursement can be deposited directly into your bank account.
+Paper forms can be printed from the Canada Life GroupNet for plan members web site.
 The mailing address is on the bottom of the form.